Here you will find the Frequently Asked Questions (FAQs) for Aeroqual’s Dust Sentry monitors.

 4. Why can I no longer configure alerts from my instrument?

-Alerts may only configure via the Cloud interface, not via the local instrument (Connect).
-If alerts can’t be configured in Cloud, then the software licence has likely expired.
+Alerts may only be configured via the Aeroqual Cloud web interface.
+If alerts can’t be configured in Aeroqual Cloud, then the software licence has likely expired.
 Please contact your distributor to purchase an upgrade or to renew your licence.

 No. The licence is applied to the instrument’s serial number, not individual modules.